ouyzhu/zbox/README.txt

 Zbox want to unify the installation of tools.
 Still under developing, quite incomplete.

+## Status
+Developing, lots need to add, and lots will be changed!

 ## Concept

 | Abbreviation | Concept            | Description                                                         |